xXxT0SHIIIxXx/Calc-Explorer/README.md

 # Calc-Explorer
 A Simple Program to use multiple different types of calculators in one place.
+Written in Python.
+Uses PyQt5.